 Level 5 QQI Award Nursing Studies 5M4349

-This is a Full time one year course, which runs from Sept. to May, 4 days a week, Monday, Wednesday, Thursday and Friday.
+This is a full-time one year course, which runs from Sept. to May.
 Exact details of the timetable will be given out to students during the induction process prior to class commencement in September.

 This course is designed to enhance students awareness and understanding of the roles and responsibilities of the professional nurse.
 It is also ideal for those who wish to pursue a career in the nursing profession or to progress to other related areas in higher education either in Ireland, England, Scotland, Wales or abroad.
 Students will study core areas of nursing and are enabled to put theory into practice; using DFEi’s fully upgraded nursing suites and through participation in work experience.
 This course is delivered by teachers including specialist nurses who bring a real depth of experience to their teaching.
 There are two fully equipped Nursing suites for all of the practical work.The success rates from this course are very high for progression to higher education in both Ireland and the UK.